maymay238xx/CFG--Data-Science---Aug25---May-Agboola/README.md

 ```
 👉🏾 The mini README to running the demo script can be found [here](how-to-run-assignment1-demo.md)

-## 🧭 Navigating the Demo at a glance:
+## 🧭 Navigating the assignment at a glance:
 1. Will create a **feature branch**
 2. Make changes and **commit** with a message
 3. **Push** the branch to GitHub